JFrdrkssn/third-project-ci/README.md

     - When rounds are over, check which player has sunk the most ships.
 Declare a winner based on highest score or a tie.

 ---
+## **User Stories**
+---

+- As a player, I want information on how to play the game.
+- As a player, I want to be able to enter a name.
+- As a player, I want to be informed of game events.
+- As a player, I want to know when the game is over.

+---
 ## **Data Model**
 ---